Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 ---

 Stick strictly to the formats for **Option 1** or **Option 2**.
 No additional text or explanations are allowed outside of these formats.
-Pay close attention to the role and name of elements in the A11y Tree and use the screenshot as a reference for visual clarity.